dtwest/scripts/README.md

 This repo just contains a collection of scripts & config that I use to setup my base dev environment on new machines before running additional config scripts for either work / personal systems.

+When I start at a new workplace this base repo gets cloned and pushed to a new internal repo where work specific scripts & config is then saved.

 ## Getting Started

 ```bash